Petrol and diesel prices surge as geopolitical tensions disrupt supply

 What’s Being Said

-- Alabi added that the closure of the Strait of Hormuz has had “clear ripple effects” on the rising fuel and diesel prices witnessed in Nigeria.
+- Alabi added that the closure of the Strait of Hormuz has had ripple effects on the rising fuel and diesel prices witnessed in Nigeria.

 What’s Next